febiosoftware/FEBio/Documentation/README.txt

 FEBio Makefile Guide
 ********************

 FEBio comes with the default linear solver Skyline.
-Instructions are included in the Makefile to add the Pardiso linear solver.
+Instructions are included in build/Makefile to add the Pardiso linear solver.
 The source code download also contains Visual Studio and XCode configurations.

 febio.xml
 *********